programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is how you add water to the terrain.
 From the main menu, click the sun-shaped icon for "Environment" settings.
 Then, drag the "Water height" slider until there is about the right amount of water in the terrain's points of low elevation (where there ought to be water).

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-20.png" alt="I have the sun-shaped "Environment" icon selected, and I am adjusting the "Water height" slider." caption="Figure 13.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-20.png" alt="I have the sun-shaped 'Environment' icon selected, and I am adjusting the 'Water height' slider." caption="Figure 13.
 Adjusting the Water height to add water to the terrain" %}

 To smooth the terrain, click the plain green icon for "Terrain" settings.
 Then, click "Smooth," and adjust the size of the tool to about 20 (leaving the strength at about 10), and work around the map as needed (left clicking on the areas for correction and dragging the cursor over them).

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-21.png" alt="I have the "Terrain" settings menu open with the "Smooth" tool selected, for which I have the size set to 20, and I am working my way around the terrain to achieve smoothing." caption="Figure 14.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-21.png" alt="I have the 'Terrain' settings menu open with the 'Smooth' tool selected, for which I have the size set to 20, and I am working my way around the terrain to achieve smoothing." caption="Figure 14.
 Smoothing the terrain" %}

 Here is how my terrain looks after adding water and performing an initial smoothing: